Help with paying for childcare

 If you currently receive any of these benefits, you can’t claim Universal Credit at the same time.

 Universal Credit is being introduced in stages across the UK.
 You don’t need to do anything until you hear from the Department for Work and Pensions (DWP) about moving to Universal Credit, unless you have a change in circumstances.

 - Tax-Free Childcare

-- Tax-Free Childcare is a new savings account scheme being phased in from early 2017.
-It offers working families government support towards qualifying (approved) childcare costs.
+- Tax-Free Childcare is a savings account scheme that offers working families government support towards qualifying (approved) childcare costs.

 - Support from your employer